hackerwins/homepage-old/docs/js-sdk.md

 ## JS SDK

-Through Yorkie JS SDK, you can efficiently building collaborative applications.
-On the client-side implementation, you can create documents that are automatically synced with remote peers with minimal effort.
+Through Yorkie JS SDK, you can efficiently build collaborative applications.
+On the client-side implementation, you can create Documents that are automatically synced with remote peers with minimal effort.

 ### Client

 `Client` is a normal client that can communicate with the server.
-It has documents and sends changes of the document in local to the server to synchronize with other replicas in remote.
+It has Documents and sends changes of the Document from local to the server to synchronize with other replicas in remote.

-#### Creating a client
+#### Creating a Client

-We can create a client using `new yorkie.Client()`.
-After the client is activated, it is connected to the server and ready to use.
+We can create a Client using `new yorkie.Client()`.
+After the Client has been activated, it is connected to the server and ready to use.

 ```javascript
 const client = new yorkie.Client('localhost:8080');
 await client.activate();
 ```

-#### Subscribing client events
+#### Subscribing Client events

-We can use `client.subscribe` to subscribe client-based events, such as `status-changed`, `stream-connection-status-changed` and `peer-changed`.
+We can use `client.subscribe` to subscribe to client-based events, such as `status-changed`, `stream-connection-status-changed` and `peer-changed`.

 ```javascript
 const unsubscribe = client.subscribe((event) => {